RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/design.md

 - Stake on the Bitcoin network
 - Submit the confirmed BTC staking transaction to the Core chain

-To make the entire process more convenient, Core DAO introduces the role of relayers.
+To make the entire process more convenient, Core Chain introduces the role of relayers.
 Relayers can help users submit transactions to the Core network after the staking transaction is confirmed on the Bitcoin network.
 Since it is necessary to verify the transaction on the Core network with the embedded Bitcoin light client, relayers needs to obtain the corresponding `RedeemScript` of the `P2SH/P2WSH` output.
 To meet this requirement, we suggest users to either

 - Put the entire `RedeemScript` at the end of the `OP_RETURN` output, if the script is short. e.g. a `RedeemScript` constructed using public key hash as shown in the sample above.
 - Set the receiving address of the staking transaction as their own so relayers can extract useful information from the transaction input and compose the `RedeemScript` by themselves.
 E.g.